INTRODUCTION TO THE WEB PAGES:

 As part of this project, we did astrometric observations between M84 and M87.
 We have a detection of the relative proper motions of those two sources.
 I have not yet added those results to this page.
 They will be published with Fred Davies, who did much of the processing, as first author.

 Portions of the results from this project have been reported at several meetings.
-Links will be added in time, but two that are to be held in May 2016 are given below:
+The two most recent were held in May 2016 are given below:

 The first is the

-given although I am not able to attend in person.
-Links to the poster are:
+given although I was not able to attend in person.
+The poster can be viewed

 More information for the collaborators on this project is available in a password-protected area.